-A simple map of the Scottish Highlands with main tourist places.
-Below is a larger Google map of Scotland with destinations flagged
+A simple tourist map of the Scotland’s Highlands.
+Below is a larger Google map of Scotland with tourist destinations flagged

 The most spectacular drive in Scotland and probably the UK is thought to be the 143 mile stretch of the A9 from Stirling to Inverness.
 Stirling is near Edinburgh and the A9 runs directly north from there.